pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

    You can see that scheduling on each worker node is disabled as the change is being applied.

-6. Check that the kernel argument worked by going to one of the worker nodes and verifying with the sysctl command or by listing the kernel command line arguments (in `/proc/cmdline` on the host):
+6. Check that the kernel argument was applied by going to one of the worker nodes and verifying with the `sysctl` command, or by listing the kernel command line arguments in the `/proc/cmdline` file on the host:

    ```
    oc debug node/vsphere-k685x-worker-4kdtl